 Analysis with me

-I work with a Lacanian approach to psychoanalysis.
+I work with a Lacanian approach to psychoanalysis, that draws influence from other schools of psychoanalysis.
 I run a socially engaged practice, and work with people at a rate that is negotiated relative to their financial means and circumstances.
 I welcome people from all backgrounds, ethnicities, religious affiliations, genders, and sexualities.